 Loom Bands Slime is a super fun way to use all your loom bands and make some crunchy slime for a sensory experience.
 Grab your starch and glue and meet me below to learn how to make loom bands slime!

-Before you get started making loom bands slime, you absolutely want to have your products on hand.
+Before you get started on how to make loom bands slime, you absolutely want to have your products on hand.
 I order all my slime supplies from Amazon and it makes it easy to plan craft time, parties, or DIY Slime Projects because Prime can have it here ASAP!

 - Clear Glue (finding this in a gallon is HARD so you can see if they have it here…if you find it, GET IT!
 Otherwise you can get smaller bottles)